bskdany/CrosswordCreator/README.md

 as well as the size of the crossword and how many of them do you want.<br />
-This program is pretty heavy, sometimes you'll need a lot of time to create a single crossword.
+This program is pretty heavy, sometimes you'll need a lot of time to create a single crossword.<br />
+I already have some ideas for speed improvement like a cache for temp_crosswords depending on the words premutation.<br />